 I think we all are doing the best we can in life.
 I think we all are essentially good and try to do what’s right.
 I feel that for myself and I witness that in others.
 But we’re also fallible.
 Despite our fallibility, I watch people time and again do their best with what they have.

-And if we operate from that premise, that everyone is just trying to do their best, then how can we walk away feeling hurt really by something someone says or does or offended even?
+And if we operate from that premise—that everyone is just trying to do their best—then how can we walk away feeling hurt, really, by something someone says or does or if they offend us even?
 A lot of what we perceive in life as personal attacks in fact are not personal at all.

 I feel good about the place that I’m at in life, remarkably well, better I can say than at any other time I have felt in my life and despite the challenges I myself currently face.
 Those challenges at the moment are largely financial.
 Ask any beginning private practitioner and they would likely be hard-pressed to say they don’t have financial challenges.

 And do financial challenges cause stress?
 Absolutely.
 And does stress impact all areas of life?
 Yes, it does.
 Can stress itself throw us off our moorings?
 Absolutely.